barneyricca/ndstools/README.md

 # NDSToolkit

+(For now, this README is being used as a file to help me keep track of things.
+I'll clean it up at the end.)
 The NDSToolkit is an R package containing a number of functions for nonlinear dynamical systems analyses.
 Specifically, this package contains or will contain the following functions:

 ## Functions Completed